 This topic is repetitively brought up in conversations because the advice all over the internet is mixed.
 The best way to get a handle on your short-term debt is to first understand what is classified as short-term debt.

-Short term debt is anything except mortgages.
+Short-term debt is anything except mortgages.
 This includes auto loans, credit cards, personal loans, equity lines, and student loans.
-Sometimes student loans can be perceived to be long term debt because the high amounts borrowed and not enough cash flow to pay them off during the standard payment period (these loans will be discussed in a future post).
+Sometimes student loans can be perceived to be long-term debt because of the high amounts borrowed and not enough cash flow to pay them off during the standard payment period (these loans will be discussed in a future post).

 The first place to start is to organize your debts by balance and interest rates.
 The four common mistakes that most people make when paying down debt are:

 - Spreading the payment equally on all loans.

 The first mistake is that most people believe that paying off the highest interest rate balance and then working down the list is the most effective.
 What happens in most cases is that these balances might be difficult to pay off in a short period of time and little progress seems to be made.
 We want to make sure that we are having little “wins” along the way to feel like progress is being made.